kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 published: true
 ---

-GMail is one of the most brilliant pieces of software I've ever used.
-But it's got major flaws.
+GMail is a brilliant piece of software.
+But it's got some flaws.

-The first is UX speed, and it has been brought up time and time again so I'll ignore. \[1\]
+The first is UX speed.
+This has been brought up time and time again so I'll ignore. \[1\]

 The second is delivery time.
 Mail can take hours to get delivered, and it is Google's fault.